Raise a hand if you have ever imagined a life without technology on a deserted island.

 When this game was first released in November 2019, it didn’t become profitable overnight.

 Here’s what the game’s downloads and revenue data from AppMagic tell us about its path to success.
+Get 3 days of free access to all AppMagic’s features, as well as 10% off, by clicking on this link.

 Here’s the good news – even though Family Island has been released back in 2019, it still looks very healthy three years later.
 For example, in September 2022, the downloads were almost the highest they’ve ever been (more than 2.2 million).
 Overall, more than 60 million players downloaded this game.